Est. MMXXIII · A Place of Serious Study

 Knowledge begins in the senses.
 The nose and palate are primary instruments of scholarly inquiry.

 Every great spirit carries the sediment of its era.
-We study production history, trade routes, and quiet revolutions.
+We study production history, trade routes, and the quiet revolutions that fill our glasses.

 The seminar table is set.
-Disagreement is required.
+Disagreement is not only permitted — it is required.
 A good argument improves everything, including the second pour.

 Moderation is not the enemy of depth.
 Our most advanced graduates know when the lesson is complete for the evening.